Carder07/pos_backend/README.md

-# Pint Of Seals API
+# Point Of Seals API